Invoiced/api/README.md

 We have done our best to follow [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles when designing the API. **Please note that this API is currently in beta and subject to change.** Any changes or new additions will be announced in the [changelog](CHANGELOG.md).

+### API Endpoint

+    https://api.invoiced.com

+### Formatting

 All responses will be in [JSON](https://en.wikipedia.org/wiki/JSON).
 Input data passed through the request body can be form-encoded or JSON-encoded.
 If using a JSON body, please specify the `Content-Type` header as `application/json`.

-### API Endpoint

-    https://api.invoiced.com
+Dates are input and displayed as [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time) in the API.
+Entity IDs are represented by integers.

 ### Issues, Suggestions, and Contributions